 “A great antitrust litigator and a pre-eminent figure in European cartel investigations” (WWL)

-Built on genuine interactions and spontaneous connections, the Forum is the premiere gathering of preeminent European competition litigators.
+Built on meaningful interactions and genuine connections, the Forum is the premiere gathering for preeminent European competition litigators.

 Hear how our participants describe the practical benefits of our forums.